kondalraodurgam/Leetcode-Solutions/README.md

 # [String](https://leetcode.com/explore/learn/card/array-and-string/203/introduction-to-string/)

-Introduction to String
-As we mentioned in the overview, a string is an array of characters.

-In this chapter, we will go deeper into the string.
-After this chapter, you will:

 Be familiar with the basic operations in a string, especially the unique operations which we don't have in an array Understand the differences between different comparison functions;
 Determine whether the string is immutable or not in your favorite language and understand the impact of this feature;